FoodyFood/python-decorator-explanation/README.md

     The decorator creates a new function (called wrapper in the examples, but can be any name).

-    The decorator returns a pointer to tbe new function it created.
+    The decorator returns a pointer to the new function it created.

     Your function `my_function` is then updated to point to the new function the decorator created.